suarezvictor/CflexHDL/README.md

 `$ make XILINXTOOLCHAIN=yosys+nextpnr load` overrides the default toolchain for the Arty (Vivado)

 # Graphical demo

-`$ cd demos/vga && make` should bring a window rendering graphics at high FPS, and print the FPS on closing.
+`$ cd demos/vga && make` should bring a window that renders graphics at high FPS (on your PC), and print the FPS on closing.

 ![image](https://user-images.githubusercontent.com/8551129/154829656-1e1e916e-e1dd-460c-805a-50c46dd325b7.png)